-9. ENSURE THAT ELEMENTARY CONTENT TESTS ADEQUATELY ASSESS CONTENT KNOWLEDGE IN EACH SUBJECT AREA:
+ENSURE THAT ELEMENTARY CONTENT TESTS ADEQUATELY ASSESS CONTENT KNOWLEDGE IN EACH SUBJECT AREA:

-Although Nebraska does not technically require subject-matter testing for licensure, the state does require that all new elementary teachers must pass a Praxis II general subject-matter test in order to be designated highly qualified.
-The selected assessment, however, does not report teacher performance in each subject area, meaning that it is possible to pass the test and still fail some subject areas.
+Although Wisconsin requires that all new elementary teachers must pass a Praxis II general subject-matter test, this assessment does not report teacher performance in each subject area, meaning that it is possible to pass the test and still fail some subject areas.
 The state should require separate passing scores for each area because without them it is impossible to measure knowledge of individual subjects, especially given the state's current low passing score for the elementary content test.
-Nebraska has set its passing score for this test so far below the mean, the average score of all test takers, that it is questionable whether this assessment is indeed providing any assurance of content knowledge.
+According to published test data, Wisconsin has set its passing score for this test considerably below the mean, the average score of all test takers, so it is questionable whether this assessment is indeed providing any assurance of content knowledge.